 8. Mulch or Black Plastic

 Laying black plastic or using black plastic mulch is useful for more than just preventing weed growth.
-It also helps to keep soil warmer in cool climates and prevents water from evaporating, keeping the soil moist and reducing the amount of water you’ll need to irrigate your crops with.
+It also helps to keep soil warmer in cool climates.
+This prevents water from evaporating, keeping the soil moist and reduces the amount of water you’ll need to irrigate crops.
 The only downside of this type of water conservation is that it prevents rain from reaching the roots, so you will need to irrigate year-round.
 You can offset this by setting up rainwater containers to collect and reuse the rain that falls on your farm.

 9. Gravity Drip Buckets

-This might not be a useful tool for large fields, but for someone who is planting a backyard garden and wants to conserve water, it’s a fun afternoon project.
-All you need is a clean five-gallon bucket with a lid, a drill and some vinyl or polyethelyne tubing.
+This might not be a useful tool for large fields.
+But for someone who is planting a backyard garden and wants to conserve water, it’s a fun afternoon project.
+All you need is a clean five-gallon bucket with a lid, a drill and some vinyl or polyethylene tubing.
 Elevate the bucket and stick the end of your tube in the ground near your plants.
-Gravity will do the work for you, and you’ll never have to worry about overwatering because the soil will simply stop absorbing the water once it’s saturated.
+Gravity will do the work for you.
+You’ll never have to worry about overwatering because the soil will simply stop absorbing the water once it’s saturated.

 10. Gated Pipe Irrigation

 We’re looking back into the past to find ways to conserve water in the present.
 In the 1940s, gated pipe irrigation was popular — this process spread water into unlined ditches and allowed it to saturate the soil, while preventing waste by limiting its flow into those ditches.
 It’s a very simple technique that can easily be upgraded by incorporating IoT sensors in the soil and remote or autonomous gates in each of the pipes.